shahnilpa/goapiserver/README.md

 - creating helm chart for the go api using helm create (/goapiserver/deployment/gohttpserver)
 - Adding values necessary in values.yaml and modifying the template deployment.yaml for readiness, livelyness probe and env variable to pass DB connection string
 - Deploying go api service using helm in github action cd-helm workflow (/goapiserver/.github/workflows/helm.yml)
-- Running the three workflows in floowing order CI -> CD-Terraform -> CD-Helm
+- Running the three workflows in following order CI -> CD-Terraform -> CD-Helm

-## Things to improve!

 Some small improvements!
 - Some improvements in Dockerfile to make it more lightweight
 - Add secret for the DB connection string into kubernates cluster and read from it into ENV variable of container instead of exposing the connection string straight away in the ENV variable
 - At the moment even though terraform provisioning works I have issues logging it in so I have used a manual deployment of the PostgresSql for the connection string.
-- I would like to debug this and later on read the FQDN of the postgreSql server from terarform output variable (Store it somewhwre) and use that as input ENV variable in helm deployment for DB connection string.
+- I would like to debug this and later on read the FQDN of the postgreSql server from terarform output variable (Store it somewhere) and use that as input ENV variable in helm deployment for DB connection string.
+Also run the sql script in Git hub action to set-up the test data.
 - Make postgresql more secure (It is now open for all internet traffic for testing and debugging).
 Need to make it only accessible from the public endpoint of the cluster or vnet.
 - terraform and helm workflows run on completion event of the configured workflow which ideally should run on the successful completion of the configured workflow.
 - Add Semantic versioning in docker, terraform and helm artifact and so on...